Ganeshmane4780/Calculator/README.md

 🛠️Technologies Used:-

-HTML5: Structures the calculator's layout and elements.
+-HTML5: Structures the calculator's layout and elements.

-CSS3: Styles the calculator with a clean and modern design.
+-CSS3: Styles the calculator with a clean and modern design.

-JavaScript: Implements the core functionality and interactivity.
+-JavaScript: Implements the core functionality and interactivity.

 Preview-
 ![image](https://github.com/user-attachments/assets/21476487-ada5-4017-9ec2-f129bbfd2c5e)